geneontology/neo/README.md

  * The results are concatenated together into neo.obo / neo.owl

 For modeling choices, we aim to be consistent with other ontologies such as PRO.
-For example, the `parent` column in a GPI is ised to make `has_gene_template` relationships between the protein and its gene.
+For example, the `parent` column in a GPI is used to make `has_gene_template` relationships between the protein and its gene.

 For genes we populate the UniProt Xref as a synonym to enhance